Desi Porn— the where and how of viewing mature content in India

 August 2015: Government of India bans access to 857 porn sites and instructs Department of Telecommunications to issue an order to Internet Service Providers to block access to those websites.
 This decision was then rescinded in the following week due to public outrage.

-September 2018: Uttarakhand High Court re-appeals to the government to impose a ban on porn sites after a specific case of violence where suspects’ attributed their actions to pornography.
+September 2018: Uttarakhand High Court re-appeals to the government to impose a ban on porn sites after a specific case of violence where suspects’ attributed their actions to porn .

 October 2018: Department of Telecommunications instructs 5 ISPs to ban 827 websites from their network.